DiogoRibeiro7/chaotic-dynamical-systems/README.md

 - Threshold selection diagnostics
 - Bootstrap confidence intervals for the extremal index
 - Cluster statistics and mixing diagnostics
+- Advanced utilities: bivariate extremal index, adaptive thresholds, non-stationary GEV fitting, tail dependence, spectral analysis of extremes, return level estimation and model validation
 - End-to-end demo scripts and vignettes (see files under `vignettes/`)

 These items will expand the repository into a comprehensive toolkit for extreme-value analysis.

+## Citation

+If you use this software, please cite it as described in [CITATION.cff](CITATION.cff).
+An R-readable citation entry is also provided in [inst/CITATION](inst/CITATION) and can be obtained with `citation("chaoticds")`.

 ## License